xDivisionByZerox/foodiefriends/README.md

 # Foodie Friends

-Foodie Friends is not just a dating website; it's a platform that brings people together based on their shared love for good food.
+Foodie Friends is a platform that brings people together based on their shared love for good food.
 Discover, connect, and meet up with like-minded individuals who appreciate the same restaurants and culinary experiences.

-#### link below:
+#### Website URL:
 https://foodiefriends.online/

 ## Table of Contents